By: Marilyn L. Davis

-If apples and oranges are both fruits, then Character Defects or Spiritual Principles are similar; both are behaviors and qualities.
+If apples and oranges are both fruits but different, then Character Defects or Spiritual Principles are similar; both are behaviors and qualities.

 Just as the fruits are readily available, it is your choice which you choose to eat, so it is with which aspects you want to use in your life.